VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_foundations_revised_math+pedagogy_v3.md

 With a simulator, we can now develop **algorithms**: discrete template bandits (Chapter 6), continuous action Q-learning (Chapter 7), and policy gradients (Chapter 8).

-Constraint enforcement for CM2 floors and rank stability appears in Chapter 10 (Guardrails), with the underlying duality theory in Appendix C.
+Hard constraint handling (feasibility filters for CM2 floors) and operational stability monitoring are treated in Chapter 10 (Guardrails); the underlying duality theory is developed in Appendix C, and the `primal--dual` optimization viewpoint is implemented in Chapter 14.

 Chapter 6 develops bandits with formal regret bounds; Chapter 7 establishes convergence under realizability (but no regret guarantees for continuous actions); Chapter 8 proves the Policy Gradient Theorem and analyzes the theory-practice gap.
 All three provide PyTorch implementations.